 Link to Printable Warning Notice: Click for Warning Notice

 Link to Violation Report: Click for Online Violation Form

-Boat Slips – Only registered slipholders may keep their boats at the community marinas.
+Boat Slips – Only registered slipholder’s may keep their boat’s at the community marinas.
 Slips are rented on a yearly basis.
-The current slip holder has first chance to renew his or her contract.
-There is a waiting list and residents on the list will be contacted as soon as a slip opens.
+The current slip holder has first chance to renew his/her contract.
+There is a waiting list and residents on the list will be contacted as soon as slips open.
 The boat owner will then have the chance to accept the slip or decline depending on location and needs.
 Proof of registration and boat liability insurance is required for slip rental and renewal.
 For detailed rules and regulations and boat slip inquiries, please fill out a Slip Request Form here.

 Pumpout – There is a public pumpout at the Oyster Creek marina.
 Any member of the public may use it.
 Instructions are on the unit.
-It has a special attachment to allow porta-potties to be emptied easily.
+There is a special attachment which allows porta-potties to be emptied easily.

 Safety Equipment – Please raise the ladders on the Oyster Harbor marina piers when you are finished with them so that the rungs do not accumulate slime or other marine growth.
 There are “man overboard” life rings and fire extinguishers on the Oyster Harbor marina piers and on the fishing pier.
 If you see that any of these are missing or in disrepair, please contact the Piers and Harbors Chairman via the Damage report form on our website.